JeffersonLab/JANA2/docs/tutorial.rst

         //event->Insert(hits, "fcal");             // If we used a tag }

-We now have Hits in our event stream.
-The next section will cover how the QuickTutorialProcessor should access them.
+We now have :py:func:`Hits` in our event stream.
+The next section will cover how the :py:func:`QuickTutorialProcessor` should access them.
 However, we don’t need to create a custom JEventProcessor to examine our event stream.
-JANA provides a small utility called JCsvWriter which creates a CSV file containing all JObjects of a certain type and tag.
-It can figure out how to do this thanks to JObject::Summarize.
-You can examine the full code for JCsvWriter if you look under $JANA_HOME/include/JANA/JCsvWriter.h.
-Be aware that JCsvWriter is very inefficient and should be used for debugging, not for production.
+JANA provides a small utility called :py:func:`JCsvWriter` which creates a CSV file containing all :py:func:`JObjects` of a certain type and tag.
+It can figure out how to do this thanks to :py:func:`JObject::Summarize`.
+You can examine the full code for :py:func:`JCsvWriter` if you look under :py:func:`$JANA_HOME/include/JANA/JCsvWriter.h`.
+Be aware that :py:func:`JCsvWriter` is very inefficient and should be used for debugging, not for production.

-To use JCsvWriter, we merely register it with our JApplication.
+To use :py:func:`JCsvWriter`, we merely register it with our :py:func:`JApplication`.
 If we run JANA now, a file ‘Hit.csv’ should appear in the current working directory.
 Note that the CSV file will be closed correctly even when we terminate JANA using Ctrl-C.

 .. code-block:: console